 As an ERP consulting company, we often need to demonstrate our value.
 We come across two sets of potential customers.
-The first group is entirely on-board why an ERP implementation requires consultants’ help.
+The first group is entirely on board with the reason why an ERP implementation requires consultants’ help.
 On the other hand, the second group is slightly adventurous with their preference for a DIY ERP implementation.

-This article will help you understand why DIY ERP implementation isn’t as economical as they appear.
+This article will help you understand why DIY ERP implementation isn’t as economical as it appears.

 If you are not familiar with the ERP implementation process, the process will start once you finalize the ERP product and the ERP consultant.
 The ERP implementation project effort could be a couple of weeks or months, depending upon your processes’ complexity and automation goals.